Coevolution of cognition and cooperation in structured populations under reinforcement learning: Methods

 with $\lambda = 0.1$.

-In other terms, the agent increases (decreases) her deliberation cost of a small amount, $\lambda$, if the average payoff obtained under deliberation - net of the deliberation cost - is greater (smaller) than the average payoff obtained acting under intuition.If $\pi_{i,int}=\pi_{i,del}-d_i$ there is no update of the threshold cost.
-We set $0$ and $1$ respectively as the maximum and minimum values for the deliberation cost threshold, therefore if $d_i < 0$ we approximate it with 0 and if $d_i > 1$ we approximate it with 1.
+In other terms, the agent increases (decreases) her deliberation cost of a small amount, $\lambda$, if the average payoff obtained under deliberation - net of the deliberation cost - is greater (smaller) than the average payoff obtained acting under intuition.
+If $\pi_{i,int}=\pi_{i,del}-d_i$, or if one of the two payoffs cannot be calculated, then the agent deliberation cost does not change.
+We set $0$ and $1$ respectively as the maximum and minimum values for the deliberation cost threshold, therefore if $d_i < 0 \rightarrow d_i =0 $ and if $d_i > 1 \rightarrow d_i = 1 $.
 This choice avoids meaningless outcomes, such as a negative or extremely high deliberation cost threshold, without loss of generality.
 Indeed, the effect of having a deliberation threshold cost equal to 0 (1) is exactly the same of having a negative (greater than 1) one, but speeding up the process avoiding to reach very small (high) threshold values.
-Finally, it is worth noting that the update is done only when both payoffs are observed (i.e., the agent acts both under deliberation and under intuition at least once in the same round).
+Finally, it is worth to notice that the update is done only when both payoffs are observed (i.e., the agent acts both under deliberation and under intuition at least once in the same round).

 \paragraph*{Action strategy.}

 At the end of each round, the following average payoffs are computed: (i) the payoffs resulting from cooperation, $\pi_{i,int}^{C}$, and defection, $\pi_{i,int}^{D}$, under intuition; (ii) the payoffs resulting from cooperation, $\pi_{i,del,1s}^{C}$, and defection, $\pi_{i,del,1s}^{D}$, under deliberation when the game is one-shot; (iii) the payoffs resulting from cooperation, $\pi_{i,del,rep}^{C}$, and defection, $\pi_{i,del,rep}^{D}$, under deliberation when the game is repeated.